 Provider uses valid and reliable methods to systematically evaluate candidates’ knowledge and performance competencies, to monitor candidates’ progress, and to acquire data that is used in making programmatic improvements.

-Programs use reliable, valid and continuous assessment measures to evaluate candidates’ knowledge and performance competencies in relation to the Vermont Core Teaching and/or Core Leadership Standards as well as to the endorsement requirements.
+Programs use reliable, valid, and continuous assessment measures to evaluate candidates’ knowledge and performance competencies in relation to the Vermont Core Teaching and/or Core Leadership Standards as well as to the endorsement requirements.

-Programs ensure that candidates are knowledgeable about the program’s assessment system, including its policies and criteria for entrance to the program, continuing in the program, entrance to student teaching, and exit from the program.
+Programs ensure that candidates are knowledgeable about the program’s assessment system, including its policies and criteria for entrance to the program, continuing in the program, entrance to student teaching, and successful completion of the program.
+Candidates should be knowledgeable about the Core Teaching Standards, Educator Quality Standards, and all licensure requirements.

 Programs regularly and systematically use data from assessment measures to inform programmatic decisions.
+These assessments must include surveys of recent graduates and employers who hire them as teachers.

-Programs have made significant progress toward implementing their Five-Year Plan and addressing the concerns noted in previous ROPA evaluations.
+Programs have made measurable progress toward meeting a majority of the goals from their Continuous Improvement Plan, addressing the concerns noted in previous ROPA evaluations and addressing licensure rule and policy changes as documented in their Annual Reports.

 Standard 3: Field Experiences